OpenIndiana/oi-docs/docs/contrib/tools.md

 | <https://pages.github.com/> | Publish from your github repo

-## The OpenIndiana Docs GitHub Repository
+## The OpenIndiana Docs GitHub repository

 As the OpenIndiana Docs website is still a proof of concept technology demonstration, its Github repository remains under the private control of the original author.
 If the concept is approved for inclusion under OpenIndiana GitHub organizational umbrella, then it will have an official repository.